SoftUni-Internal/interactive-content/EN/01-Inheritance/01-Inheritance.md

 - The class **receiving members** from its base class is called **Subclass** (Child class, Derived Class)

-The idea behind using **Inheritance** is that you can build classes upon already existing classes, therefore reusing code, one of the golden rules in programming.
+The idea behind using **inheritance** is that you can build classes upon already existing classes, therefore reusing code, one of the golden rules in programming.

 ```java
 public class Mammal {...}